Garden City school district shifts specialized teachers to fill vacancies

 Teachers and community members say it’s not going to be the same.

-“I’d go from teaching exclusively science to teaching everything but science because now a random long-term sub would be getting my science job,” Lead Elementary Science Teacher Neil Lundgren said.
+“I’d go from teaching exclusively science to teaching everything but science because now a random long-term sub would be getting my science job,” Neil Lundgren, lead elementary science teacher, said.

 Joshua Hinde has many friends and family who use the ESL program.